 In this shot, you can see how the Cosmonaut relates to the instruments and the switch panel on the left.
 A manual attitude control handle is also added on the right.

 With the Cosmonaut figure withdrawn from the spacecraft, the instrument and switch panel details can be seen a little better.

-We used Vincent's work on his Vostok to augment to exterior detail of the Service Section of the vehicle.
+We used Vincent's work on his Vostok to augment the exterior detail of the Service Section of the vehicle.
 Pipes, wiring runs, relay and valve elements and the radiator panels on the lower-rear surface of the section were added in.
-The oxygen tank banding is now chrome stripping tape.
+The oxygen tank banding is now chromed stripping tape.

-The revised Vostok Spacecraft is now on display on the first shelf of the Apollo Room, where models representing the first steps into space are gathered.
-Important to note that while there is a world of difference between the Vostok and today's Soyuz, the rocket they both ride into orbit is essentially the same, except for uprated booster engines and additional upper stages.
-Korolev's "R-7" is now the "Soyuz Booster" and continues to take Cosmonauts into space.
+The revised Vostok Spacecraft is now on display on the first shelf of the Apollo Room, where models representing the "First Steps into Space" are gathered.
+Important to note that while there is a world of difference between the Vostok and today's Soyuz, the rocket they both ride into orbit is essentially the same, except for up-rated booster engines and additional, larger upper stages.
+Korolev's "R-7" is now the "Soyuz FB Booster" and continues to be the only Russian rocket allowed to take Cosmonauts into space.